playframework/playframework/documentation/manual/working/scalaGuide/main/json/ScalaJsonAutomated.md

 Note: To be able to access JSON from `request.body.asJson`, the request must have a `Content-Type` header of `application/json`.
 You can relax this constraint by using the [[tolerantJson body parser|ScalaBodyParsers#Choosing-an-explicit-body-parser]].

-The above example can be made even more concise by using body parsers typed with a case class.
+The above example can be made even more concise by using body parsers with a typed validation function.
 See the [[savePlaceConcise example|ScalaJsonHttp#Creating-a-new-entity-instance-in-JSON]] in the JSON with HTTP documentation.

 ### Requirements